 Here’s an example of setting it in an xml file:

 <Configure class="org.eclipse.jetty.webapp.WebAppContext"> <Set name="contextPath">/test</Set> <Set name="war">foo.war</Set> <Call name="setAttribute"> <Arg>org.eclipse.jetty.webapp.basetempdir</Arg> <Arg>/home/my/foo</Arg> </Call> </Configure>

 WebAppContext context = new WebAppContext(); context.setContextPath("/test"); context.setWar("foo.war"); context.setAttribute("org.eclipse.jetty.webapp.basetempdir", "/tmp/foo");

 There are several ways to use a particular directory as the temporary directory:

-As before this can be accomplished with an xml file or directly in code.
-Here’s an example of setting the temp directory in xml:
+As before this can be accomplished with an XML file or directly in code.
+Here is an example of setting the temp directory in XML: